percona/pmm_dump_docs/docs/export_advanced_filtering.md

 You will find more information on the MetricsQL query language in the [MetricsQL user reference manual](https://docs.victoriametrics.com/MetricsQL.html).

-## Advanced Filtering for Query Analytics (QAN) Data
+## Advanced filtering for Query Analytics (QAN) data

 QAN stores its data in the ClickHouse database, in the table metrics.
 To query table metrics in the ClickHouse database, specify the option `--where="YOUR_QUERY"`.

-For example, to export only data for queries that start with `SELECT *`, use command:
+For example, to export only data for queries that start with `SELECT *`, use the following command:

 ``` {.bash data-prompt="$" }
 $ pmm-dump export --dump-qan\